 Go for simplicity when it comes to your listing title.
 Keep it confined to the essentials.
 You can even limit it to one word like “table” or “bed”.
 People actively use Nextdoor and Facebook Marketplace on a daily basis, and some of them get regular alerts on their cell phones every time a new product is marketed.
 You don’t want to give them too much reading to do.
 Keep it concise, simple, and clear.
 That’s what an effective sales message is all about!

-Get Ready for the Interrogation
+Get Ready for Some Questions

 When it comes to the product description, get into as many details as you possibly can.
 Shoot photos of the product using several angles and try to be transparent about damage.
 If you’re trying to sell something like furniture, then you need to post the dimensions.
 Prepare yourself for any questions people might have about the product.
 Be sure to give any potential buyer honest and informative answers.